-THIS is a very great, and yet necessary evil in all children, having variety of symptoms joined with it.
-They begin to come forth, not all at a time, but one after another, about the sixth or seventh month; the fore-tecth coming first, then the eye-teeth, and last of all the grinders.
-The eye-teeth cause more pain to the child than any of the rest, because they have a very deep root, and a small nerve which hath communication with that which makes the eye move.
+This is a very great, and yet necessary evil in all children, having variety of symptoms joined with it.
+They begin to come forth, not all at a time, but one after another, about the aixth or seventh month ; the fors-tech coming first, then the eye-teeth; and last of all the grinders.
+The eye-teeth causes more pain to the child that any of nerve which hash communication with that which make the ever more.

-In the breeding of their teeth, first they feel an itching in their gums, then they are pierced as wirr a needle, and pricked with the sharp bones.
-When poceed great pains, watching, and inflammation of the gums, looseness and convulsions, especially when they breed their eye-teeth.
+In the breeding of their teeth, first they feel an itching in their gums, then they are pierced as with a needle, and pricked with the sharp hones.
+Whence proceed great pains, watching, and inflammation of the gums, looseness and convulsions, especially when they hreed their eyeteeth.

-The signs when children breed their teeth are these: 1.
+The signs when children hered their testh are these: 1.
 It is known by the time, which is usually about the seventh month.
-2. Their gums are swelled, and they feel a great heat there, with an itching, which makes them put their fingers in their mouth to rub them; from whence much moisture distils down into the mouth, because of the pain they feel there.
-3. They hold the nipple faster than before.
-4. The gum is white where the tooth begins to come, and the nurse, in giving them suck, finds the mouth hotter, and that they are much changed, crying every moment, and cannot sleep, or but very little at a time.
+2. Their gums are welled, and they feel a gract heat there, with an intribuing, which makes them put their fingers in their mouth to ruh them; if from whence much moisture distils down into the mouth, because of the pain they feel there, 3.
+They hold the nipple faster than before.
+4. The gum is white where the tooth hegins to come, and the nurse, in giving them suck, finds the mouth much hoter, and that they are much changed, crying every moment, and cannot sleep, or but very little at a time.
 The fever that follows breeding of teeth, comes from choleric humours, inflamed by watching, pain and heat.
-And, the longer teeth are breeding, the more dangerous it is; so that many in the breeding of them, die of fevers and convulsions.
+And, the longer teeth arc breeding, the more dangerous it is; so that many in the breeding of them, die of fevers and convulsions.

-For remedy, two things are to be regarded: one is, to preserve the child from the evil accidents that may happen to it by reason of the great pain: The other, to assist as much as it may be, the cutting of the teeth, when they can hardly cut the gums themselves.
+For remedy, two things are to be regarded: one is, to preserve the child from evil accidents that may happen to it by reason of the great pain: The other, to assist as much as it may be, the cutting of the teeth, when they can hardly cut the gums themselves.

 For the first of those, that is, the preventing these accidents to the child, the nurse ought to take great care to keep a good diet, and to use all things that may cool and temper her milk, that so a fever may not follow the pain of the teeth.
-And to prevent the humour from falling too much on the inflamed gums, let the child's helly be kept always loose; use gentle clysters if he be bound, though oftentimes there is no need of them, because they are then usually troubled with a looseness; and yet, for all that, clysters may not be improper neither.
+And to prevent the humour from falling to much on the inflamed guards, let the child'a blely be kept always loose; use gentle clysters if he be bound, though offentimes there is no need of them, because they are then usually troubled with a looseness; and yet, for, all that, clysters may not be improper neither.

-As to the other, which is to assist in the cutting of the teeth, that the nurse must do from time to time, mollifying and loosening them, by rubbing them with her finger dipped in butter or honey, or let the child have a virgin wax candle to chew upon.
-Or, anoint the gums with the mucilage of quinces, made with mallow-water, or with the brains of a hare.
-Also, foment the cheeks with the decoction of a thæa, and camonile flowers and daffodil, or with the juice of mallows and fresh butter.
-If the gums be inflamed, add the juice of nightshed and lettice.
+As to the other, which is to assist in the cutting of the teeth, that the nurse must do from time to time, mollifying and loosening them, by rubbing them with her finger dipped in butter or honey, or let the child have a wirgin wax candle to chew upon.
+Or, anoint the gums with the muclage of quinces, made with mallow-water, or with the brains of a hare.
+Also, forment the cheeks with the descetion of theose, and example flowers and dafodil, or with the juice of mallows and fresh butter.
+If the gums be inflamed, add the juice of nightshed and lettles.